Prerequisites

 Perform these steps on Unity's side:- Collect the username and the password for the central Azure Container Registry (ACR) that is managed by Unity.

-- Collect the .xml files that contain the Pixyz SDK licenses.
+Collect the .xml files that contain the Unity Asset Transformer SDK licenses.

-- Request the Unity team to add the target customer subscription to the relevant private plan.
-The reason is that the solution is available only through a private plan in Azure Marketplace.
+- Request the Unity team to add the target customer subscription to the allowlist in the relevant private plan properties.
+The reason is that the solution is currently available only through a private plan in Azure Marketplace.

 2. Prepare deployment on the client's side